MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/get-started/faqs-infoprotect.md

 To configure the Azure Information Protection policy, you must sign in to the Azure portal as a global admin for Azure Active Directory.

 However, if you select the option to install the demo policy when you install the [Azure Information Protection client](https://www.microsoft.com/en-us/download/details.aspx?id=53018), you don't need to sign in to the portal to see and try out the labeling functionality.
 The demo policy locally installs the default policy for Azure Information Protection, so you can try labeling documents and emails, but you won't be able to change or add new labels without signing in to the Azure portal.

+## Which options in the Azure portal are P1 or P2?

+To check which features are included in the Azure Information Protection Premium 1 (P1) subscription vs. the Azure Information Protection Premium 2 (P2) subscription, see the [feature list](https://www.microsoft.com/en-us/cloud-platform/azure-information-protection-features) from the Azure Information Protection site.

 ## Does Azure Information Protection support on premises and hybrid scenarios?